-A ASUS ROG Crosshair VIII Hero Wi-Fi AMD X570 Motherboard was purchased from AliExpress xinxuanlang Industrial control Store to upgrade my PC, together with AMD Ryzen processor 9 3900X and the Corsair Vengeance RGB Pro 64GB DDR4 Memory Modules, already shown here in Skooter Blog.
+A ASUS ROG Crosshair VIII Hero Wi-Fi AMD X570 Motherboard was acquired in AliExpress xinxuanlang Industrial control Store para fazer um upgrade no meu PC, together with AMD Ryzen processor 9 3900X and the Corsair Vengeance RGB Pro 64GB DDR4 Memory Modules, already shown here in Skooter Blog.

 Motivation and Choice